uhppoted/uhppoted-mqtt/documentation/greengrass.md

-# HOWTO: _uhppoted-mqtt_ with _AWS Greengrass_: Getting Started
+# HOWTO: Getting started with _uhppoted-mqtt_ with _AWS Greengrass_

 This _HOWTO_ is a simplified guide to getting _uhppoted-mqtt_ up and running with _AWS Greengrass_.

-Getting started with _HiveMQ_ or _Mosquito_ is relatively straightforward - AWS Greengrass is a whole 'nuther beast in terms of complexity and getting just a base system on which to build can be daunting.
+Getting started with _HiveMQ_ or _Mosquito_ is relatively straightforward - _AWS Greengrass_ however is
+a whole 'nuther beast in terms of complexity and getting just a base system on which to build can be daunting.
 This guide outlines the steps required to _"just get something working"_:

 - It is **NOT** intended as a guide to setting up a production ready system.
-Among other things it uses fairly permissive policies and works around some recommended practices (e.g. Greengrass Discovery) that add complication when you just want to get a system running.
+Among other things it uses fairly permissive policies and works around some recommended practices (e.g. _Greengrass Discovery_) that add complication when you just want to get a system running.

 - It is probably egregiously wrong in places i.e. you should read the official documentation.